 A pollutant linkage occurs when a source, pathway, and receptor exist together.
-Mitigation measures aim firstly, to avoid risk and if the risk cannot be avoided, mitigation measures to minimize the impact are recommended.
-Once mitigation measures have been applied, the identified risk would reduce to lower significance (Booth, 2011).
+Mitigation measures aim firstly, to avoid risk and if the risk cannot be avoided, mitigation measures to

 This assessment focuses on the three project phases namely, prospecting, exploration (and possible analysis), and decommissioning.
 The potential negative impacts stemming from the proposed activities of the EPL are described and assessed and mitigation measures are provided thereof.
 Further mitigation measures in a form of management action plans are provided in the Draft Environmental Management Plan.